magicworks/nodejs-program/README.md

- # Template to run a Node JS program as command-line tool
+ # Template to run a Node JS program as a command-line tool

 This is a Node JS project template to run a javascript file as a command-line tool.
 It consists of a package manager file and `/bin/program.js` file which is going to be executed by running the command name `program`.